Bangalore to Mysore - Ways to Travel, Tourist Spots & Tips for the Best Experience

 Mysore is synonymous with South India’s cultural heritage.
 After a quick lunch of mylari dosa, you can choose to visit their many architectural wonders before taking a stroll through Brindavan gardens with its luscious blossoms.
 There’s always an experience around the corner for every type of traveller, from the laid-back one to the adventurous one.

-Check out these amazing packages that allow you explore the best of Mysore.
+Check out these amazing packages that allow you to explore the best of Mysore.

 Dos and Don’ts while in Mysore: